smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_chains.md

 #### Selecting a Dependency Path Procedure

-Use one of the following stored procedures, depending on the direction of the analysis.
+Use one of the following stored procedures based on the direction of analysis.
+You’ll need to pass the target object as a parameter:

 * `##temp_sp_determine_paths` – Traces downstream dependencies (what the object depends on)
 * `##temp_sp_determine_reverse_paths` – Traces upstream dependencies (what depends on the object)